LuchaoQi/machine-learning/Machine Learning/Random Forest/Random Forest.md

   > **Robustness to Outliers** – Random Forests use trees, which split the data into groups (repeatedly) according to whether a case is above or below a selected threshold value on a selected feature variable.
 It doesn’t matter how much higher it is, for instance, just if it’s higher.
 Thus, *input outliers* don’t have extra influence, like they do in regression, for instance, where they can become known as leverage points.
 Also, *output outliers* will affect the estimate of the leaf node they are in, but not the values of any other leaf node.
 Again, this is different from other methods – ones John Elder calls “consensus” methods, like regression or neural networks – where every data point affects the estimate at every other data point.
 Instead, tree methods are “contributory” methods, where only local points – those in the same leaf node – affect a given point’s estimate.
 So output outliers have a “quarantined” effect.
 Thus, outliers that would wildly distort the accuracy of some algorithms have less of an effect on the prediction of a Random Forest. ([Jump Start your Modeling with Random Forests](https://www.elderresearch.com/blog/modeling-with-random-forests))

 ## Cons

-* Overfitting in case of noisy data
+* Prone to overfitting in case of noisy data